Ash Soan

-Early life
+Early life and education

-Educated at the Grove School In Market Drayton, Shropshire, Ashley Soan started having lessons at an early age with Brian Stone and then with Andy Richards.
-He studied music at Salford University and then went on to study at Drumtech (now BIMM London & formally Tech Music School) in Fulham, London.
+Educated at the Grove School In Market Drayton, Shropshire, Ashley Soan started having lessons at an early age with Brian Stone.
+He studied music at Salford University and studied with Dave Hassell then went on to study at Drumtech (now BIMM London & formally Tech Music School) in Fulham, London.

 Career

 Soan's first break was a short stint with Tom Robinson and then in 1994 joined the band Del Amitri.
 He toured and recorded as a member of that band and left Del Amitri in 1997, and subsequently joined Faithless, then went on to tour and record with Squeeze, staying with them until their break-up in 1999.